-Strategic Area 4 - Take a Long Term, Asset Management Approach to the Urban Forest
+Strategic Area 4 - Take a long-term, asset management approach to the urban forest

-Managing the urban forest as an essential asset for Banyule is outlined in the Urban Forest vision (0).
+Managing the urban forest as an essential asset for Banyule is outlined in A vision for Banyule's urban forest.
 The definition of an urban forest for Banyule clearly states that the urban forest is a green asset that is strategically planned, designed and managed.
 This brings urban forest elements into line with other public assets or grey infrastructure.

-With this approach there is a clear need for:
+With this approach, there is a clear need for:

-- clear and accurate data - an asset management plan that considers timing, resourcing and risk - resourcing to maintain and renew the urban forest - monitoring and reporting for continuous improvement - integration of greening assets with other asset management planning
+- · clear and accurate data - an asset management plan that considers timing, resourcing and risk - resourcing to maintain and renew the urban forest - monitoring and reporting for continuous improvement - integration of greening assets with other asset management planning.